rtflynn/Heart-Disease-Model/README.md

 y_predicted = (model.predict(x_test) > 0.15)
 ```

 We now predict heart disease in individuals whose data leads to a final neuron activation of 0.15 or more.
-We may have caught some of the patients who would have fallen through the cracks using the stricter cutoff of 0.5.
+We may catch some of the patients who would have fallen through the cracks using the stricter cutoff of 0.5.
 Indeed, after this change we obtain the following confusion matrix, specificity, sensitivity, accuracy:

 ```
 [[17 10]